neptune-networks/peering/README.md

 This is the pipeline to build Neptune Networks' BGP peering configuration.
 Neptune uses BIRD `2.0.7` on all of its core customer routers and border routers.
 We rely on this pipeline to take templates and YAML and turn them into a BIRD configuration.

+This BGP configuration has been built to be agnostic to Neptune Networks and should work for you as well.
+An example configuration file has been built for you in [`config/router.fqdn.example.yml`](config/router.fqdn.example.yml).
+Simply create a similar file with the relevant options to your network and execute the generation steps at the bottom of this README.

-To get started, take a look at the yaml in `config/`.
-The yaml files in that directory go through a transformation step and eventually turn into `/out/<router>/bird.conf` files for each router, as well as `/out/<router>/peers.conf` files for their respective peerings.
-Generation steps can be seen at the bottom of this README.
+The YAML files in `config/` go through a transformation step in which they turn into `bird.conf`, `peers.conf`, and `static.conf` files in the `out/` directory.

 ## BGP Community Support

-Because our ASN is 32 bits, and because we value the ability to add more information, we use [BGP large communities](http://largebgpcommunities.net/).
-They are inspired by [RFC8195](https://tools.ietf.org/html/rfc8195).
+The BIRD configuration in this repostiory uses [BGP large communities](http://largebgpcommunities.net/) inspired by [RFC8195](https://tools.ietf.org/html/rfc8195).

 ### Informational